 As long as you don’t buy your groceries from discount stores like Walmart or Target, you get 2% back.
 The reason why you must go to a supermarket to get 2% back is that these stores primary focus is selling food.
 Other grocery credit cards have the same policy as the Savor credit card on this topic.

-As a new cardholder, you also earn a $500 signup bonus after spending $3,000 in the first three months.
-This bonus is on par with other rewards credit cards with a similar annual fee of $95.
+As a new cardholder, you also earn a one-time $300 signup bonus after spending $3,000 in the first three months.
+This bonus is a bit lower than other rewards credit cards with a similar annual fee of $95.

 Redeeming Your Rewards Points